10 Blind Snakes Around The World

 Source: iNaturalist user i_c_riddell – CC BY 4.0

-One of the most distinctive African blind snakes, firstly because of its jumbo size of up to 1 metre.
-This larger size allows you to spot their strangely shaped snout, with hard-looking scales designed to scoop through hard soils and allow them access to subterranean tunnel networks.
-Giant African blind snakes (Afrotyphlops mucruso) also have more patterns than their sightless kin.
-Some are dark with rapidly alternating white flecks while another group have olive patches spreading in a haphazard manner, like scales flaking off.
+One of the most distinctive African blind snakes, firstly because of its jumbo size of almost 1 metre.
+This larger size allows you to spot their strangely shaped snout, with hardened-looking scales designed to scoop through hard soils, allowing them access to their subterranean tunnel networks.

 7 Big-scaled blind snake